GreenmaskIO/greenmask/docs/built_in_transformers/standard_transformers/noise_numeric.md

 !!! warning

     Greenmask cannot parse the `numeric` type sitteng.
 For instance `NUMERIC(10, 2)`.
-You should set `min` and `max` treshholds manually as well as allowed `precision`.
+You should set `min` and `max` treshholds manually as well as allowed `decimal`.
 This behaviour will be changed in the later versions.
-Grenmask will be able to determine the precision and scale of the column and set the min and max treshholds automatically if were not set.
+Grenmask will be able to determine the decimal and scale of the column and set the min and max treshholds automatically if were not set.

 ## Example: Adding noise to the purchase price